Adrian-Ng/Adrian-Ng.github.io/_SQL/advanced/02-adv-openquery-xml.md

 	')
 ```

 Notice how we have a query in single quotes.
-This is the query that gets passed to `remoteServer` and executed.
+This is the query that is executed on `remoteServer`.
-And because we're using a `WHERE` clause to specify that I only want to return a specific tuple, then only one tuple will be returned to the local server.
+And because we're using a `WHERE` clause to specify that we only want to return a specific tuple, then only one tuple will be returned to the local server.

 ### Set-Based Filtering in Openquery

-But what if I have more than one `acccountNo` that need to pull from the remote server?
+But what if I have more than one `acccountNo` that I need to pull from the remote server?
 What if I have a hundred?

-First thing that probably comes to mind is to stick those accounts into a temp table and rewrite the openquery to only rows that match to the temp table... right?
+First thing that probably comes to mind is to stick those accounts into a temp table and rewrite the openquery to perform matching the temp table... right?

 Right!
 But that won't work.
 Remember - the openquery is executed remotely - far out of scope from where your temp table sits!